focus-trap/tabbable/README.md

 - is nested under a closed `<details>` element (with the exception of the first `<summary>` element)
 - is an `<input type="radio">` element and a different radio in its group is `checked`
 - is a form field (button, input, select, textarea) inside a disabled `<fieldset>`
+- is [inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert) or in an inert container

 **If you think a node should be included in your array of tabbables _but it's not_, all you need to do is add `tabindex="0"` to deliberately include it.** (Or if it is in your array but you don't want it, you can add `tabindex="-1"` to deliberately exclude it.)
 This will also result in more consistent cross-browser behavior.
 For information about why your special node might _not_ be included, see ["More details"](#more-details), below.